gianlucb/Demo_AAD.2tiers/readme.md

 To automated these tasks you can use the powershell script **Create2TiersAADDemo.ps1**.

-Last point is edit the **appsettings.json** files with your settings:
+Last, you must update the **appsettings.json** file with your settings:

 ```json
     "Domain": "ZZZZZZZZZ.onmicrosoft.com",